-The competition laws in Guernsey and Jersey are modelled on the competition provisions in the Treaty on the Functioning of the EU.
-The Channel Islands' legislation places certain obligations on CICRA and the Royal Court in each island when applying the competition laws:

-- In Jersey, Article 60 of the Competition (Jersey) Law 2005 provides that, so far as possible, questions arising in relation to competition must be dealt with in a manner that is consistent with the treatment of corresponding questions arising under EU competition law; and - In Guernsey, Section 54 of The Competition (Guernsey) Ordinance, 2012 provides that CICRA and the Royal Court must take into account the principles laid down by and any relevant decisions of the European courts in respect of corresponding questions arising under EU competition law.
+The competition law in Jersey is modelled on the competition provisions in the Treaty on the Functioning of the EU.
+Jersey legislation places certain obligations on the Authority and the Royal Court when applying the competition laws.
+Article 60 of the Competition Law provides that so far as possible questions arising in relation to competition must be dealt with in a manner that is consistent with the treatment of corresponding questions arising under EU competition law.

-As noted above, CICRA must endeavour to ensure that, as far as possible, competition matters arising in the Channel Islands are dealt with in a manner consistent with - or, at least, that takes account of - the treatment of corresponding questions under EU competition law.
+As noted above, the Authority must endeavour to ensure that, as far as possible, competition matters arising in Jersey are dealt with in a manner consistent with - or, at least, that takes account of - the treatment of corresponding questions under EU competition law.
 Relevant sources include judgments of the European Court of Justice or General Court, decisions taken and guidance published by the European Commission, and interpretations of EU competition law by courts and competition authorities in the EU Member States.
-Article 60 and Section 54, however, do not prevent us from departing from EU precedents where this is appropriate in light of the particular circumstances of the Channel Islands.
+Article 60, however, does not prevent the Authority from departing from EU precedents where this is appropriate in light of the particular circumstances of Jersey.

-2 Cartels
+2. Cartels

 Cartels are a particularly damaging form of anti-competitive activity.
 Their purpose is to fix or control competitive variables such as prices by removing or reducing competition, and as a result they directly affect the purchasers of the goods or services concerned, whether businesses or private individuals.

 They also have a damaging effect on the wider economy as they remove the incentive for the businesses involved to operate efficiently and compete effectively, while offering none of the economies of scale or scope of a monopoly.
 Cartels are regarded as sufficiently serious that in some jurisdictions, criminal prosecution is a legal option.
-This is not currently the case in the Channel Islands.
+This is not currently the case in Jersey.

-Detecting cartels and taking action against their members is one of CICRA's top enforcement priorities under the laws.
-However, as cartels often operate secretly, we rely heavily on businesses and consumers to bring potential cartel activities to our attention.
+Detecting cartels and taking action against their members is one of the Authority's top enforcement priorities under the laws.
+However, as cartels often operate secretly, we rely heavily on businesses and consumers to bring potential cartel activities to its attention.